 Loans can be a scary process for everyone involved—both for you as a small-business owner hoping to make a profit and for the lenders hoping to get their money back and then some.
 That’s part of the reason collateral exists in the first place.
-It reassures lenders that even if borrowers can’t repay the loan, lenders will still get a return.
+It reassures lenders that they will get the value for their money back even if borrowers can’t repay the loan.

 But what if you don’t have any business assets to offer as collateral?
 Or what if you just don’t want to worry about it?
 Whatever your reason, options beyond typical bank loans do exist.